joeldodich/zubridge/packages/electron/docs/main-process.md

 export const dispatch = createDispatch(store, { reducer: rootReducer });
 ```

-## API Versions
+## Legacy API

-Previous versions used `mainZustandBridge` instead of `mainBridge`.
-This function is still available for backward compatibility, but it is recommended to use `mainBridge` in new projects.
+Previous versions used `mainZustandBridge` instead of `createZustandBridge`.
+This function is still available for backward compatibility, but it is recommended to use `createZustandBridge` in new projects.

 ```ts
 // Legacy approach (still supported)